Program Director's Welcome

 As a testament to our clinical strengths, U.S. News and World Report has ranked Cleveland Clinic #3 in the nation for pulmonary services for the past several years.

-Coupled with our clinical initiatives is a thriving research enterprise that encompasses virtually all areas of pulmonary and critical care medicine.
+Coupled with our clinical initiatives is a thriving research enterprise that encompasses virtually all areas of Pulmonary, Critical Care, and Infectious Disease medicine.
 Several faculty hold joint appointments in the Lerner Research Institute where they run NIH-funded basic science labs investigating molecular and cellular mechanisms relevant to pulmonary fibrosis, pulmonary hypertension and asthma.
-Numerous other members of the Respiratory institute have participated in major NIH-sponsored collaborative clinical trials networks including ARDSNet, Idiopathic Pulmonary Fibrosis Clinical Research Network, Prevention and Early Treatment of Acute Lung Injury (PETAL), Long Term Oxygen Treatment Trial (LOTT) for COPD and the Clinical Trials in Organ Transplantation.
+Numerous other members of the Respiratory institute have participated and continue to lead major NIH-sponsored collaborative clinical trials networks including Idiopathic Pulmonary Fibrosis Clinical Research Network, Prevention and Early Treatment of Acute Lung Injury (PETAL), Long Term Oxygen Treatment Trial (LOTT) for COPD and the Clinical Trials in Organ Transplantation.

 Raed Dweik, MD, MBA is the Interim Chair of Cleveland Clinic’s Respiratory Institute (RI) which has over 650 employees including 172 faculty members, 72 advanced practice providers and 49 fellows in four departments: Pulmonary Medicine, Critical Care Medicine, Infectious Disease, and Allergy/Immunology.
 The clinical activities of the RI are conducted at Cleveland Clinic’s main campus, as well as eight Cleveland Clinic Health System hospitals and 15 freestanding multispecialty outpatient facilities.
 Annually, we perform over 200,000 outpatient visits, 60,000 pulmonary function tests, 5,000 bronchoscopies, and 120 lung transplants.
 We have a daily hospital census of over 350 inpatient beds including over 150 patients in medical intensive care units (MICUs) across the system.
 In addition to providing general pulmonary, critical care, infectious disease and allergy services, the RI provides advanced subspecialty services that attract patients from throughout the United States and several countries.
 Over 20 percent of the Institute’s patients come from outside of Northeast Ohio.
 The educational activities of the RI include five fellowship programs in pulmonary and critical care (24 fellows), critical care (12 total fellows), infectious disease (8 fellows), allergy and clinical immunology (4 fellows), and advanced interventional bronchoscopy (1 fellow).
 The RI conducts a broad spectrum of research activities across the spectrum of basic, translational, and clinical research (including multicenter clinical trials).
 The research is supported by over 60 federal grants, 50 industry sponsored trials, and various foundation awards.